The Anti-Candida Grocery Shopping List

 - Kombucha tea (only if your candida is not severe; if you have three to five or more major symptoms, avoid it until you're more clear)

 If you pretty much drink plain water or water with lemon all the time, this category may not apply to you.
 If you're just starting out, you may find that you really enjoy those sodas that replace your high-fructose corn syrup or aspartame addiction for a while.
-You shouldn't drink them forever, but they're a step in the right direction.
+You shouldn't drink them forever, but they're a step in a better direction.

 Don't feel like you have to buy all of these at one time, either.
 For example, buy some of your favorite spices and they'll last for a long time.
 Each time you go to the store, pick up one or two more.
 Decide which produce you'll need for the next few days and only buy that since it will go bad, then replace those necessities on your next trip (always make sure you're all stocked up on your leafy greens!).